Data Analysis with QGIS#

 Pivoting tables#

-Sometimes, the tables are in a format that is not suitable to join.
-For example, you have multiple zones per land, making the field CNTRY_NAME not suitable for aggregation.
-In this case, it is useful to pivot the table.
-This means that the fields for the zones and their respective area size are aggregated under the country.
-The values of the column ZONE will be turned into Columns with the values for the area in these columns.
-Now you can aggregate this table with additional information that has data on countries.
+Sometimes, the tables are not in a suitable format for joining.
+For example, having multiple zones per country makes the CNTRY_NAME field unsuitable for aggregation.
+In such cases, pivoting the table is useful.
+This involves aggregating the fields for the zones and their respective area sizes under the country.
+The values in the ZONE column will be transformed into columns containing the area values.
+This way, you can aggregate this table with additional information that includes data on countries.

 ../../_images/en_table_pivot_1.png